Clay vs Apollo for B2B Prospecting in 2026: Which Tool Fits Your Outbound Stack

 Here's what it does in a typical campaign:

 Multi-source enrichment.
 Clay connects to 75+ data providers.
-When you feed it a company name or LinkedIn URL, it pulls data from multiple sources simultaneously — LinkedIn, Apollo (yes, Apollo is one of Clay's data sources), Clearbit, and more.
+When you feed it a company name or LinkedIn URL, it pulls data from multiple sources simultaneously: LinkedIn, Apollo (yes, Apollo is one of Clay's data sources), Clearbit, and more.
 You get richer data than any single source provides alone.

 AI personalisation via Claygent.
 This is Clay's strongest differentiator.
 Claygent reads a prospect's LinkedIn profile, recent posts, company news, or job postings and generates a personalised first line or email hook.
-Not {{first_name}} template swaps — actual sentences referencing specific things about the prospect's situation.
+Not {{first_name}} template swaps: actual sentences referencing specific things about the prospect's situation.
 Reply rates on AI-personalised first lines consistently outperform generic copy.

 ICP scoring.
 Clay can score contacts against your ICP criteria before they enter a sequence.
-Company stage, headcount, tech stack, funding status — all filterable before you send a single email.
+Company stage, headcount, tech stack, funding status: all filterable before you send a single email.

 Pricing: Clay starts at $149/month and scales with enrichment volume.
-Active campaigns running 2,000–5,000 contacts/month typically cost $350–$600/month.
+Active campaigns running 2,000 to 5,000 contacts/month typically cost $350 to $600/month.

 Learning curve: Moderate to steep.
 Clay is powerful but not simple.
 Building enrichment tables, configuring Claygent prompts, and setting up waterfall logic takes time to learn.